HelioML/HelioML/_build/01/3/other_references.md

 ---
+redirect_from:
+  - "/01/3/other-references"
 title: 'Other References'
-permalink: 'chapters/01/3/other_references'
-previouschapter:
+prev_page:
-  url: chapters/01/2/whats_in_this_book
+  url: /01/2/whats_in_this_book
   title: 'What's In This Book?'
-nextchapter:
+next_page:
-  url: chapters/02/Predicting_Coronal_Mass_Ejections
+  url: /02/Predicting_Coronal_Mass_Ejections
   title: 'Predicting Coronal Mass Ejections'
-redirect_from:
-  - 'chapters/01/3/other-references'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /notebooks***"
 ---
 Other References
 ====================